michaelsergio/nasm-instruction-set/interrupts.md

 * CF clear if successful; AX = number of bytes actually written.
 * CF set on error; AX = error code.

-note: if CX is zero, no data is written, and the file is truncated or extended to the current position data is written beginning at the current file position, and the file position is updated after a successful write the usual cause for AX < CX on return is a full disk.
+Note: if CX is zero, no data is written, and the file is truncated or extended to the current position data is written beginning at the current file position, and the file position is updated after a successful write the usual cause for AX < CX on return is a full disk.

 ### INT 21h / AH= 41h
-delete file (unlink).
+Delete file (unlink).

 Entry:
 DS:DX -> ASCIZ filename (no wildcards).